mapbox/mapbox-gl-native/README.md

 We try to link to as many system-provided libraries as possible.
 When these are unavailable or too outdated, we run a thin build-script layer called [Mason](https://github.com/mapbox/mason) to automate builds, and load precompiled binary packages when possible.

+Be sure to pull down all submodules first:

+    git submodule init
+    git submodule update

 ## OS X

 On OS X, we are using `zlib`, `SQLite3`, `libcurl` and `libpng` provided by the operating system.
 In addition to that, you need to have the Boost headers installed.
 To install all prerequisites, use [Homebrew](http://brew.sh/) and type `brew install pkg-config boost`.